whitneyburton/portfolios/students/1606-back/jean-joeris/template.md

 * [GitHub URL](https://github.com/JeanJoeris/complete_me)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/complete_me.markdown)

-The goal of the project was to build a trie that could be populated with words and searched, with the purpose of building a autocomplete tool.
+The goal of the project was to build a trie that could be populated with words and searched, with the purpose of building an autocomplete tool.

 Notes: